dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 }
 ```

-Now change the type of the state on `AppComponent` so that Typescript knows what properties are available on our state.
+Now change the type of the state on `AppComponent` so that TypeScript knows what properties are available on our state.
 Your `AppComponent` declaration should now look like this:

 ```javascript
 export class AppComponent extends React.Component<{}, AppState> {